UK anti-fraud agency investigating commodities firm Glencore

 The company and Britain’s Serious Fraud Office confirmed the investigation in two-line statements.
 The fraud office said Thursday it involved the “Glencore group” and its “officials, employees, agents and associated persons.”

 Glencore, based in Baar, Switzerland, said it was cooperating with the investigation.
+Shares in the company dropped over 7%.

 In April, the U.S. Commodity Futures Trading Commission informed the company that it was investigating whether Glencore and its subsidiaries may have violated U.S. law or regulations through “corrupt practices in connection with commodities.”